joshuanallen/Air_Quality_Prediction/README.md

 3. Added supporting argument images for random forest model implementation
 4. Added preliminary prediction model overfitting analysis using adjusted R<sup>2</sup> value comparison

 ### Final Presentation: https://docs.google.com/presentation/d/1noJYenDOqaIEtaZpQPxYF8SpY--rE-D0jlsj-HzvJ8U/edit#slide=id.p

 ### Dashboard visuals: https://github.com/joshuanallen/Air_Quality_Prediction/tree/main/images/visuals

+### Final Conclusions:
+Our current model results **FAILED TO REJECT OUR NULL HYPOTHESIS** of air quality data points NOT ACCURATELY PREDICTING health and economic outcomes for a given area because more evaluation and testing is needed to determine if the models are overfitting to this specific dataset.

+The random forest models outperformed our linear regression models significantly implying the correlation for feature and target variables is comlex.
+This aligns with the thought that sociological data is difficult to create accurate prediction models based on narrow parameters because their datasets can be skewed and noisy and there's no established metric for evaluating "good" vs. "bad" models.

 ### Next Steps & future iterations:
 - Improve model training and include more target variables from source dataset.
 Include non-"air quality" data and include more health data.